Retired LCDR Carl Jewett

 The process for a mesothelioma pension claim usually is as follows:

-A claims agent checks the forms and supporting documentation, then submits the packet to the VA.
+A claims agent checks the forms and supporting documentation, and then submits the packet to the VA.

 The VA reviews the application, informs the veteran that it has received the claim and may ask for additional information.